strimzi/strimzi-kafka-oauth/README.md

     # For production you should always use https url - see examples/docker/kafka-oauth-strimzi/compose-ssl.yml
     export OAUTH_TOKEN_ENDPOINT_URI=https://auth-server/token

+    # Specify valid Issuer URI
+    # Only access tokens issued by this issuer will be accepted
+    export OAUTH_VALID_ISSUER_URI=https://auth-server

     # Specify configured client id of Kafka broker - same for all brokers.
     # You have to manually register this client with your authorization server
     # (you may use a different client id and secret accordingly).